Step 4: Full View

 How should Engineer A assess the duration of her confidentiality obligation toward Company X's design information, and by what standard, if any, may she treat that obligation as having expired?

-Treat Obligation As Continuing Indefinitely Board's choice Treat the confidentiality obligation as continuing indefinitely until Engineer A can affirmatively demonstrate: against a multi-factor standard assessing public domain entry, technological supersession, and commercial inertness, that Company X's design information no longer retains competitive sensitivity, placing the burden of proof on Engineer A rather than on the passage of time
+O1 Treat the confidentiality obligation as continuing indefinitely until Engineer A can affirmatively demonstrate: against a multi-factor standard assessing public domain entry, technological supersession, and commercial inertness, that Company X's design information no longer retains competitive sensitivity, placing the burden of proof on Engineer A rather than on the passage of time Board's choice

 The Post-Employment Duty of Trust and Loyalty Duration Indeterminacy Constraint establishes that the confidentiality obligation persists for an indeterminate period after the professional relationship ends and cannot be discharged by the mere passage of time.
 The Confidentiality Duration Indeterminacy Principle holds that duration must be assessed contextually based on the nature of the information and the potential for harm.
 Competing against perpetual obligation, the Competitive Employment Freedom principle implies that indefinite career restriction disproportionate to any remaining protective interest is not ethically required.
 A deontological reading treats the duty as categorical and non-contingent on harm; a consequentialist reading would permit expiration when the information loses competitive sensitivity.